MrModulus/MineAndSeek/README.md

 <details>
   <summary>Percival: The Tracker</summary>

-  > He watched as all his animal friends morphed into horrific zombies, but cared for them all the same.
+  > He watched as all his animal friends morphed into horrific zombies but cared for them all the same.
 Lived in peace with the zombies in a forest until the Survivors started hunting them.
-In the name of vengeance, he will take the role as hunter.
+In the name of vengeance, he will take the role of a hunter.
 Silent as a breeze, deadly as a storm.

   > **Weapon - Silk Touch**
   <br>Medium Damage Bow + Low Damage Sword.